caedonhsieh/DeepVoiceCoachReport/PhonemeClassifier.md

 |:-----:|:------:|
 |Mixed-trained|[![alt text](images/dvcpc_test_results/mixedmodel-targetdata/target_confidence_common_voice_en_17945591.png)](images/dvcpc_test_results/mixedmodel-targetdata/target_confidence_common_voice_en_17945591.png)|
 |Target-trained|[![alt text](images/dvcpc_test_results/targetmodel-targetdata/target_confidence_common_voice_en_17945591.png)](images/dvcpc_test_results/mixedmodel-targetdata/target_confidence_common_voice_en_17945591.png)|
+*The confidence graphs plots the confidence, computed by the max of the softmax of the network's output vector, for each frame of the audio clip.
+The phoneme graphs plot the predicted (blue) and actual (orange) phonemes for each frame of the audio clip.*

 In general, the target-trained model is more confident than the mixed-train model, even though it is not necessarily more accurate on this example.
 Both models are very confident on the silence.
 In general, the confidence is quite noisy, and seems to sharply drop between phonemes, which makes sense because the speech itself is transitioning between phonemes.